Want to see content from United States of America

 What is the Dakar Rally?

-The Dakar Rally is a long-distance rally going cross-country in all-terrain vehicles.
-Part adventure, part long distance race, the Dakar Rally works by competitors driving on public roads and rendezvous at a liaison where they must then follow a course through waypoints to the finish line.
+The Dakar Rally is an endurance rally going cross-country in all-terrain vehicles.
+Part adventure, part long-distance race, the Dakar works by competitors driving on public roads to the start of each day’s timed special stage.
+Once on the stage they must then follow an off-road course through waypoints to the finish line.
 The competitors have to be quick, versatile and super-fit.
-They drive their vehicles all day over punishingly rough ground, so punctures and breakdowns are very common, making good mechanical knowledge an advantage and a tool kit an essential.
+They drive their vehicles distances of up to 1,000km per day over punishingly rough ground where punctures and breakdowns are extremely common.
+Solid mechanical knowledge is a big advantage at the Dakar and a tool kit is essential.

-The racers also must be able to read the track in front of them (at very high speed) for signs of obstacles and be able to compete across a variety of terrains, from sand dunes to rocky valleys, mountains and even marshes.
-Plus, they have to navigate from checkpoint to checkpoint using a GPS and roadbook or else risk losing time and penalties, although arguably getting lost is all part of the adventure.
+The racers must be able to scan the track in front of them for obstacles while travelling at speeds of up to 170kph.
+The rally takes the convoy across a variety of terrains, from sand dunes to rocky valleys, mountains and even marshes.
+Plus, competitors must navigate from checkpoint to checkpoint using a GPS and their roadbook or else risk losing time and facing penalties.
+However, maybe getting lost is all part of the fun!

 03